obspy/obspy/Installation-on-Linux-from-source.md

 Developers might be interested in directly linking their git checkout to the python site-packages.
-First, clone the ObsPy git repository:
+First, clone the ObsPy git repository (or fork ObsPy in GitHub and clone your fork):
 ```bash
 git clone https://github.com/obspy/obspy.git /path/to/my/obspy
 ```